 If NeoCart is approved by the FDA, we plan to build our own commercial organization in the United States to support the launch and commercialization of NeoCart.
 The organization will be designed for scalability to support other potential future products as well.
-For NeoCart, we initially plan to scale up to approximately 40 sales representatives and management after FDA approval.
+For NeoCart, we initially plan to launch with a small sales force and scale up to approximately 40 sales representatives and management after FDA approval.
 The NeoCart sales force will target the estimated 4,000 to 5,000 orthopedic surgeons in the United States who may use NeoCart, including a core group of physicians focused on the care of cartilage injuries.
 We expect this core commercial team to be comprised of experienced sales representatives with relevant industry experience in the areas of orthopedic surgery and biologics sales.
-We may also selectively evaluate commercialization strategies, including partnering, for NeoCart outside of the United States due to challenging economic and reimbursement environments in such markets.
+We may also selectively evaluate commercialization strategies, including partnering, for NeoCart outside of the United States due to the cost and complexity of building an international infrastructure and, in some regions the challenging economic and reimbursement environments.
+For example, we believe that Asia, specifically Japan, may be an attractive market opportunity.
+The Japanese market for cartilage repair is estimated to represent more than 200,000 procedures annually and is growing due to favorable demographic trends and a greater general acceptance of regenerative medicine products relative to other parts of the world.
+Furthermore, the Japanese Regenerative Medicine Law was passed in 2014 to potentially expedite the clinical development and commercialization pathways for innovative regenerative cell-based medicines that have demonstrated safety and probable efficacy.
+To date, two new products have received full and conditional approval since the law went into effect with favorable reimbursement profiles.